William Anders: Early life

-William Alison Anders was born in Hong Kong on 17 October 1933, the son of Arthur Ferdinand Anders (1903–2000), a United States Navy lieutenant, and his wife, Muriel A. Anders (1911–1990).
+William Alison Anders was born in British Hong Kong on 17 October 1933, the son of Arthur Ferdinand Anders (1903–2000), a United States Navy lieutenant, and his wife, Muriel A. Anders (1911–1990).
 The family moved from Hong Kong to Annapolis, Maryland, where his father taught mathematics at the U.S. Naval Postgraduate School.
 After Annapolis, Anders's father received orders to billet in Nanjing, China.
 After the family moved there, the Second Sino-Japanese War erupted in 1937, followed by Japan invading China.
 In December of that year, his father was serving as the executive officer of the river gunboat when he was wounded as the ship was attacked and sunk by Japanese bombers.
 As the Japanese began to advance toward Nanjing, Anders and his mother fled by taking a train to Guangzhou.

 From the porch of the Guangzhou hotel in which they stayed, they could see Japanese aircraft bombing ships on the Pearl River 200 yards away.
 This was ominous since the river was their only means of escape.
 In addition to the threat of Japanese aircraft, the river was mined and there was the danger of being boarded by bandits.
 Foreigners were allocated special areas on the boat and separated from Chinese people by barbed wire.
 They eventually reached the Philippines, where they awaited news of his father.
 Arthur Anders was rescued by the British and sent to San Diego Naval Hospital to recover from his wounds and a staphylococcal infection.
 He was awarded the Purple Heart and the Navy Cross but was discharged from the Navy owing to his wounds.
 He was recalled to active duty during World War II.

 The family returned to the United States, where Anders was active in the Boy Scouts, achieving the organization's second-highest rank, Life Scout.
 As a teen, Anders attended St Martin's Academy and Grossmont High School in El Cajon, California.
 To improve his grades so that he could be accepted at the United States Naval Academy in Annapolis, Maryland, Anders was sent to the Boyden School, a military academy prep school in downtown San Diego.
 He commuted to Boyden by bus from La Mesa, California.
 The school lay under the flight path into Lindbergh Field and aircraft such as the huge Convair B-36 Peacemaker would fly low over the school.
 He was fascinated with flight and built model aircraft.
 He graduated from Boyden in 1951.